Active ingredient

 Do not use Navelbine after the expiry date which is stated on the blister and box (after Exp).
 The expiry date refers to the last day of that month.

 Store in a refrigerator (2°C - 8°C).
-Do not freeze.
-Store in the original package in order to protect from light.
+Store in the original package.

-Medicines should not be disposed of via wastewater or household waste.
+Do not throw away any medicines via wastewater or household waste.
 For safety reasons any unused capsules must be returned to your doctor or pharmacist for destruction.
 These measures will help to protect the environment.

 The other ingredients are: